rapid7/le_ruby/README.md

 In your `config/environment.rb` file, add the following:

+    `if Rails.env.development?
+        Rails.logger = Le.new('LOGENTRIES_ACCOUNT_KEY', 'LOGENTRIES_LOCATION', true)
+    else
-- `Rails.logger = Le.new('LOGENTRIES_ACCOUNT_KEY', 'LOGENTRIES_LOCATION')`
+        Rails.logger = Le.new('LOGENTRIES_ACCOUNT_KEY', 'LOGENTRIES_LOCATION')
+    end`

-This will set the rails logger to use the Logentries logger.
+This will set the rails logger to use the Logentries logger in production and log to the console in development environment.

 The first of the 2 arguments above is your account-key which you obtained earlier from the Logentries UI.